top of page

 Hunter College

-I transferred to Hunter College to study cultural anthropology.
-Those years I immersed myself in the dream of being in the jungle while working at Le Bilboquet a chic restaurant on the Upper East Side.
-I lost myself in books like Gorillas in the Mist.
-The Margaret Mead Film Festival at the Museum of Natural History was a welcomed relief from the concrete jungle I was living in.
-I quickly realized that I needed to get back into the world and not sit in a classroom to lose myself with inaction.
+I transferred to Hunter College to study cultural anthropology, where I nurtured my dream of exploring the jungle while working at Le Bilboquet, a chic restaurant on the Upper East Side.
+I immersed myself in books like "Gorillas in the Mist," and found solace in the Margaret Mead Film Festival at the Museum of Natural History, a refreshing escape from the urban environment.
+I soon realized the importance of engaging with the world actively rather than remaining in a classroom, prompting my return to vibrant exploration.

 Volunteer